 Asbury University considers its mission a success only as our students succeed, and thus all efforts in Institutional Effectiveness and Strategic Planning focus ultimately on identifying best practices in equipping students for a lifetime of learning, service, and leadership.
 We monitor student achievement in four key areas:

 - Academic excellence: general education and major field testing

 - Spiritual vitality

 Goals for achievement and summary data of accomplishment are highlighted below.
 To see full details and analysis within the context of the University’s strategic planning process, please view the Annual Report of Institutional Progress files at the bottom of the page.

 Retention and Graduation

 For traditional undergraduates, we have established a target goal of 80% retention from the freshman to sophomore year.
 This target of 80% was identified as it represents exceeding both the CCCU mean (73.3%) and the AIKCU mean (70.2%).
 Surpassing this identified target represents achieving the top quartile of the CCCU.
-Asbury celebrates achieving a freshman to sophomore retention rate over 80% in four of the last five years.
-The freshman cohort entering in the Fall of 2016 recognized a sophomore retention rate of 84.6%, outpacing both institutional five year trend data and the identified target.
+Asbury celebrates achieving a freshman to sophomore retention rate over 80% in seven of the last eight years.
+The freshman cohort entering in the Fall of 2020 recognized a sophomore retention rate of 84.6%, outpacing the identified institutional target.